shinespark/vim-list2tree/README.md

 ```

-If you need to using keymapping, add this vim setting.
+If you need to use keymapping, add this vim setting.

 ```
 vnoremap <c-t> :<c-u>'<,'>List2Tree<CR>